New York State Route 22: Kensico Reservoir to Brewster

 While the Taconic State Parkway continues along the northwest heading NY 22 had been following, NY 22 itself veers to the northeast along the reservoir's south shore.
-After crossing a small bridge over one of the reservoir's bays, NY 22 becomes a four-lane divided highway and begins a thousand-foot (1000 ft) concurrency, the first of 15 along its length, with NY 120.
-The combined roads pass just west of IBM's Armonk headquarters and the "Duke's Trees angle", the westernmost point in Connecticut.
-For the first time, NY 22 runs parallel to New York's eastern border, intersecting I-684 for the first of several times just north of the short portion of that highway in Connecticut, after which NY 22 reverts to two lanes.
-A short distance later, NY 433, one of the state's shortest highways, heads south from NY 22 into Greenwich.
+After crossing a small bridge over one of the reservoir's bays, NY 22 begins a thousand-foot (1000 ft) concurrency, the first of 15 along its length, with NY 120.
+The combined roads pass just west of IBM's Armonk headquarters and the "Duke's Trees angle", the westernmost point in Connecticut, after which NY 22 becomes a four-lane divided expressway.
+For the first time, NY 22 runs parallel to New York's eastern border, intersecting I-684 for the first of several times just north of the short portion of that highway in Connecticut.
+A short distance later, NY 22 becomes a two-lane surface road, and NY 433, one of the state's shortest highways, heads south from NY 22 into Greenwich.

-After that junction, NY 22 bends back to the north, paralleling I-684 as a narrow, shaded meandering two-lane rural route through the Westchester countryside of large wooded lots and houses well-screened from the road.
+After that junction, NY 22 bends back to the north, paralleling I-684 through the Westchester countryside of large wooded lots and houses well-screened from the road.
 In downtown Bedford, the first settlement since White Plains, the highway overlaps with NY 172 for a mile (1.6 km), its first concurrency with an east–west route, then veers back to the northwest at the center of town.
 Just to the north, NY 121, the only north–south state highway whose route is entirely east of NY 22, forks off from its southern terminus.
 Another mile past that, NY 22 returns to a due-north heading, passing the John Jay Homestead State Historic Site a National Historic Landmark, where it turns west briefly, and Harvey School, where it curves to the northwest again.
 After the Katonah Museum of Art it widens briefly at a major intersection with NY 35.
 2 mi north of that junction, NY 22 becomes parallel with I-684 into the Town of Somers and the hamlet of Goldens Bridge.
 On the other side of the Interstate, accessible via NY 138, is the Goldens Bridge station on Metro-North Railroad's Harlem Line, which begins a long parallel alignment with NY 22 at this point.